buckaroo-it/WooCommerce/readme.txt

 Please contact support@buckaroo.nl if you need help installing the WooCommerce plugin.

 == Changelog ==

+= 2.14.0 =
+ - Compatibility with WooCommerce 4.0.1 and WordPress 5.3.2
+ - Solved issue with servicename for Carte Bleue payments

 = 2.13.2 =
  - Compatibility with WooCommerce 3.9